-Recognising that .au is Australia's ccTLD and an important public resource, if there is a reassignment of the delegation of authority for administration of .au from auDA to another party, auDA agrees to cooperate and comply with the requirements of the Commonwealth and/or ICANN in order to effect the orderly transfer and re-delegation of authority for the .au ccTLD.
-In preparation for the unlikely event of this occurring, auDA must ensure that all business-critical operations are properly documented, to facilitate this orderly transfer.
-This could be outlined as part of its regular business continuity plan.
+Recognising that .au is Australia's ccTLD and an important public resource, if there is a reassignment of the delegation of authority for administration of .au from auDA to another party specified by Government, auDA agrees to cooperate and comply with the requirements of the Commonwealth and ICANN4 in order to effect the timely and orderly transfer and re-delegation of authority for the .au ccTLD to the other party.
+In preparation for the unlikely event of this occurring, auDA must be able to provide the other party with access to relevant data, systems and documentation to facilitate an orderly transfer.
+This process should be documented in auDA's Business Continuity Plan.